Three practice problems for interpolating polynomials.

 We plug in the value of P”(0), equal to 4.
 The expression is P”(x)=2a.
 The third equation is P”(0)=2a=4.
 We can write the three equations in the form of two-matrix multiplication.
 The product is equal to (1 2 4).

-The third solved problem for the matrix for the quadratic function.
+The third solved the problem of the matrix for the quadratic polynomial function.

 For the third solved problem for a quadratic matrix.It is required to find the quadratic polynomial function P(t)=a0+a1x+a2x^2 that satisfies the condition P(1)=f(1),p'(1)=f'(1) and p”(1)=f”(1).

 The first and second derivatives of the original function are estimated at x=1.
-Estimating the first and second derivative values is shown in the next slide image.
+The next slide image shows how to estimate these values.

 We start by writing the three equations for P(x) for the given data: We plug in the value of x=1, and P(1) equals 1.
 The expression is P(x)=ax^2+bx+c.The first equation is P(1)=a(1)^2+b(1)+C=1.
 We plug in the value of P'(1), equal to 2.
 The expression is P'(x)=2ax+b.
 The second equation is P'(1)=2a(1)+b=2.
 We plug in the value of P”(1), equal to 3.
 The expression is P”(x)=2a.
 The third equation is P”(1)=2a=3.